TrackPolitics logoTrackPolitics

 Notable Positions

-• Generally supports stricter immigration controls.
+• Supports stricter immigration controls.

-• Generally voted in favour of transgender rights.
+• Generally supports transgender rights.

 Financial Interests